OktaEdu/es-delivery-ci4d-lab-guide/ci4d-lab-guide.md

 3. Click `Edit`

-## Edit the Email Factor Verification Template
+## Examine the Email Factor Verification Template

 For your convenience, we've displayed an editable copy of the default HTML code used to generate the Email Factor Verification emails here in VSCode.